Tim Watson-Munro: Career

 Watson-Munro is described by The Herald Sun as one of Australia's leading and distinguished criminal psychologists.
 In 1978, he began his career at Paramatta Jail.
 He then went into private practice.
 He has assessed over 30,000 people in his career, including 200 murderers.
 Watson-Munro's primary role when assessing criminals is to determine whether they are legally insane.
 Three notable individuals Watson-Munro has worked with included Julian Knight, Alphonse Gangitano, and Mr Cruel.
 "Mr Cruel" is a pseudonym for the never-identified suspect of several child rapes and the murder of Karmein Chan in Melbourne during the late 1980s and early 1990s.
 Watson-Munro was contracted by Victoria Police during their investigation to profile the potential offender.

 Watson-Munro was the psychologist responsible for assessing and working with Julian Knight after he carried out the 1987 Hoddle Street massacre, killing seven people and leaving 19 injured.
 Watson-Munro states that the marksmanship during the massacre suggested clear thinking on the part of Knight.

 Watson-Munro was assigned to treat deceased Melbourne underworld figure Alphonse Gangitano shortly after his arrest for allegedly murdering petty criminal Gregory Workman.
 Gangitano was released after the prosecution dropped all charges relating to the arrest after a key witness left the country.
 Watson-Munro expected Gangitano not to pursue treatment.
 However, shortly after his release, Gangitano contacted him for an appointment, and treatment continued.
 Watson-Munro has written that Gangitano had a degree of "intellectual prowess", and that his time with Gangitano demonstrated to him that even career criminals can have "other lives that are seemingly quite normal".

 More recently, with the rise in popularity of crime podcasting, he has been increasingly invited as a guest on numerous shows.
-Since March 2023, he has co-hosted the Motive & Method podcast with criminologist Xanthe Mallett.
+Since March 2023, he has co-hosted the Motive & Method podcast with criminologist Xanthé Mallett.